 We are stewarding 15 acres in Plumas County (the Lost Sierra) that we oversee with the help of people who support our vision to preserve this land and share it with people who need it.

 The land is incredibly beautiful and includes wetland meadow with a unique wildflower display May-August, old forest, and scrubland, and several camping spots.
 It is wild here and home to a diversity of plants and animals.
-We respect the lives of all human and non-humans in the area and totally reject white, male (not to mention human) and any other supremacy, hate or discrimination.
+We respect the lives of all human and non-humans in the area and totally reject all supremacy, hate or discrimination.
 The smart grid is a symptom of a larger rot and we must build a world not dependent on this rotting system if we are to survive.

-The land includes several outbuildings that we would like to convert to spaces where people can stay.
+The land includes several outbuildings that we would like to convert to usable spaces.
 We need volunteers to help on the land—especially those who have experience with construction, and we also need donations to convert outbuildings, buy “bear boxes” (for food storage), provide water to where it is needed, plus fire clearing and other necessities.
 (You can donate here.)

 For now, rough camping is available with limited amenities.
 The land is close to the Pacific Crest Trail, Lakes Basin and Lake Davis and large forests and other open space.
 It is usually warm thru the end of September though nights can be very cold and it can snow as early as September or October.
 Temperatures in winter can get down to -10F so unless you are extremely hardy, camping is a seasonal thing.
 At this point, people need to be self-sufficient while we work to create infrastructure that can support people who aren’t able to “rough it.”
-Those arriving by bicycle or by foot are also welcome.
-Wildfire smoke can be an issue particularly in late summer and fall.
+Those traveling under human power are always welcome.
+Wildfire smoke can be an issue especially in late summer and fall.